Apply to UVA Advance

 - High school transcript - unofficial transcript(s) from all high schools attended*

-- One letter of recommendation completed by high school teacher or administrator
+- One letter of recommendation completed by high school teacher (preferably from a core subject) or administrator

 - Short essay, 350-500 words, responding to ONE of the following prompts: